LunaMystic/CourseProject/README.md

 * Prettify the popup window
 * Add support to more methods besides BM25
 * Future implementation of BERT to answer qustion with specific answer that includes in the web page (such as "Who is CEO of Tesla" in Tesla web page)
+* Currently, the BM25 will give high score to the reference list on the page.
+We have noticed this problem and plan to resolve it in the future by either letting the users choose the number of prediction results showed on the page or adding more rules in the alogorithm to filter out these references.